zenml-io/mlstacks/k3d-modular/README.md

 ## 🍉 Inputs

 Before starting, you should know the values that you have to keep ready for use in the recipe.
-- Check out the `locals.tf` file to configure basic information about your deployments.
+- Check out the `locals.tf` file to enable/disable resources and configure basic information about your deployments.
 - Take a look at the `values.tfvars.json` file to know what values have to be supplied during the execution of the script.
 These are mostly sensitive values like usernames, passwords, etc. Make sure you don't commit them!

 > **Warning**